 The new Cold War.
-China and the U.S are two great world powers, and both seek world hegemony.
+China and the US are two great world powers, and both seek world hegemony.
 We can see the rivalry of these powers in the recent trade war and in their fight for 5G technology.
-Although it seemed that the two powers had already reached peace by signing the first phase of an agreement on the trade war last January, the coronavirus has opened a new battlefield between the U.S and China.
+Now, the coronavirus has opened a new battlefield between the US and China.

 Coronavirus: the new battlefield.